CLARITY Act Stalls as Senate Postpones Thursday’s Markup Following Coinbase Backlash

 - Lawmakers have not announced a new date, leaving the bill’s timeline uncertain.

-Senators Push Crypto Bill Meeting After Industry Response
+Senators Push CLARITY Act Meeting After Industry Response

-The new meeting was expected to primarily focus on the latest version of the CLARITY Act.
+The new meeting was expected to primarily focus on the latest version of the bill.
 The proposed legislation attempts to provide a regulatory framework for digital assets in the United States.

 The news comes after a draft was released by the Senate Banking Committee after consultations with some Democratic senators.

-In truth, the crypto bill is set to prohibit firms like Coinbase from offering some kind of reward to users.
+For more context, there were stricter regulations related to yield-bearing crypto-assets.
+The new crypto bill is set to prohibit firms like Coinbase from offering any kind of reward to users.
 This is in line with restrictions mentioned in the GENIUS Act.

 The changes listed above did not go well with companies that consider yield programs the key to innovation and competition in the digital asset industry.